samwli/EnergyPrediction/README.md

 # seasonal_energy_pred
 Skillful prediction of UK winter seasonal energy demand based on autumn climate information.
-Use UK_energy.py to run predictions, and the other scripts to generate respective plots, and, if neccessary, to process data (remember to change file names and paths).
-For HDD proxy data, please calculate by running provided with the preprocessed hdd_gridpoint data.
-For the original NetCDF files that are too large to upload here, or any questions, please contact me.
+Use UK_energy.py to run predictions, and the other scripts to to process data and generate plots (remember to change file names and paths).
+For HDD proxy data, please run the provided code on ERAI NetCDF daily min/max T2m data over the UK.
+Please contact for any questions or concerns.

-The ERAI NetCDF daily min/max T2M data used to process the HDD proxy is available at:

 Results plots and a poster presented at the 101st AMS meeting is also available.